gillian-guide/gillian-guide.github.io/docs/en/extras/modloading.md

 Example: mod requires you to modify :material-file:`gta.dat`.

-Example 2: mod requires you to modify :material-file:`playerped.rpf`.
+Example 2: mod requires you to modify :material-file:`playerped.rpf` (copy the vanilla file over first and modify that).

 !!! note ""
     By other kind of files I mean literally any replacement files that go into :material-folder: ==pc==, :material-folder: ==common==, :material-folder: ==TLAD== or :material-folder: ==TBoGT==.
 As long as they're not `.img` files.